jonas-pueschel/check_bib/README.md

 2. The `year` field is truly disambiguous.
 Crossref gives different dates for `published`, `published-online`, `published-print` and `issued`.
 The script accepts every year that appears in any of those fields.
 3. There are no consistency checks between entries, i.e. if all entries use full or abbreviated journal titles or if all entries use the same author format.

-## Why Crossref for the lookup?
-Its REST API returns structured JSON: separate given/family names, and BOTH the full journal name and its ISO abbreviation, which makes checking abbreviated authors and journal abbreviations reliable.